-“Maca root is preferred by athletes following diets that encourage raw, clean, unprocessed foods.”
+“Maca is often consumed by athletes following diets that encourage raw, clean, unprocessed foods.”

 Maca root is preferred by athletes following diets that encourage raw, clean, unprocessed foods.

-- Until recently, genetically-modified maca root was rarely found.
-Purchasing maca root from a reputable company that works directly with Peruvian farmers can help you ensure that your maca root is pure and filled with the nutrients that will benefit your athletic performance.
+- Until recently, genetically-modified maca was rarely found.
+Try to buy from a reputable company that works directly with Peruvian farmers can help you ensure that your product is pure and untainted.
+And most of all filled with the nutrients that will help your athletic performance.

-- Maca root is a hearty crop, so farmers don’t often use fertilizers.
+- The plant is a hearty crop, so farmers don’t often use fertilizers.
 Many farmers use alpaca or sheep manure to fertilize their cropland.

 - Maca root contains many different nutrients, including high levels of protein (about 18 percent), carbohydrates (76 percent), and fiber (9 percent).
 It also has many different fatty acids, amino acids, and vitamins and minerals.

-Maca root is available in several different variations, from raw, which hasn’t been heated and provides the greatest benefit, to gelatinzed, which removes some of the enzymes but provides a more gentle product for those with sensitivities.
+Maca is available in several different variations, from raw, which hasn’t been heated and provides the greatest benefit, to gelatinized maca, which removes some of the enzymes but provides a more gentle product for those with sensitivities.

 The Important Nutrients Maca Root Provides to Athletes

-- Calcium: nutritionists have claimed that calcium is the most important nutrient an athlete can consume.
-It can help athletes, both male and female, replenish the hormones that can compromise the growth and formation of bones and lead to osteoporosis.
+- Calcium: helps stimulate the growth and formation of bones and help prevent osteoporosis.
 The recommended daily intake of calcium for athletes is 1,200 to 1,500 mg each day; maca root contains about 450 mg per 100 grams of maca root.

 - Iron: A lack of iron can cause anemia, especially in athletes with high training levels.
 Iron can range between 10 to 15 mg, which can be easily consumed in food but can be found in maca root, at about 25 mg in 100 grams of the root.